PrimeDAO/bal-distribution/README.md

     - claim with the Proof

 ### to do:
-  - write script for making tree w all claimants & calling `seedNewAllocations` (see TestMerkleDrop spec file)
+  - ~~write script for making tree w all claimants & calling `seedNewAllocations` (see TestMerkleDrop spec file)~~
-  - write script for making proof for user (see TestMerkleDrop spec file)
+  - ~~write script for making proof for user (see TestMerkleDrop spec file)~~
-  - kovan test
+  - kovan testing
+    - ~~general~~
+    - redploy contracts & clean run-through: scripts
     - verify contract on etherscan
+    - redploy contracts & clean run-through: etherscan
+  - ~~general tidying up & optimization~~
+  - create list of arrays for `getTranche` to pass in dynamically
+  - tweak bal allocation script to round to whole numbers
   - deploy Merkledrop to mainnet & verify
   - documentation